greenboxal/doggohub/doc/project_services/slack.md

 1. Visit [Incoming WebHooks](https://my.slack.com/services/new/incoming-webhook/)
 1. Choose the channel name you want to send notifications to.
 1. Click **Add Incoming WebHooks Integration**
-1. Copy the **Webhook URL**, we'll need this later for GitLab.
+1. Copy the **Webhook URL**, we'll need this later for DoggoHub.

-## On GitLab
+## On DoggoHub

-After you set up Slack, it's time to set up GitLab.
+After you set up Slack, it's time to set up DoggoHub.

 Go to your project's **Settings > Services > Slack Notifications** and you will see a checkbox with the following events that can be triggered: